Bruce

 Seven Pasades | 1986 | 21 minutes | 16mm | Color

-This is a series of seven reworked student films.
-Looking back at my student film collection I found seven that could be reworked into a series exploring dreams, landscapes, and hypnogogic vision all from about the time that I was twenty years old growing up in Boulder Colorado.
+This is a series of seven early 16mm films.
+Looking back at my student output in 1986-89 I found seven films that could be reworked and expanded into a series exploring dreams, landscapes, and hypnogogic vision all from about the time that I was twenty years old growing up in Boulder Colorado.

 -- rent: $50